TheeJoshhh/JohnCenaBot/README.md

 # JohnCenaBot
+This Discord Bot is Archived.
+I'm only keeping it public as it represents my Journey in learning to code.

 ## Description
 A basic discord bot written in TypeScript that will randomly join active voice calls and play a really loud John Cena audio file before leaving the call and taking one of the calls members along with it.